-- 1 nancial or political relationships, or engages in the - 2 illicit activities, described in subsection (a)."; and - 3 (3) in subsection (c), as redesignated by para- - 4 graph (1), by striking "The report required under - 5 subsection (a)" and inserting "The reports required - 6 by subsections (a) and (b)". - 7 (d) Strategy Required.-Not later than 60 days - 8 after the date of the enactment of this Act, the President - 9 shall submit to the appropriate congressional committees - 10 and leadership a strategy describing how the President - 11 will coordinate with the European Union and its individual - 12 member countries with respect to efforts to deny Russian - 13 persons described in the updated report required by sub- - 14 section (b) of section 241 of the Countering America's Ad- - 15 versaries Through Sanctions Act, as amended by sub- - 16 section (c), access to financial institutions or real estate - 17 in the European Union or United States. - 18 SEC.
-204. IMPLEMENTATION; PENALTIES. - 19 (a) IMPLEMENTATION.-The President may exercise - 20 all authorities provided under sections 203 and 205 of the - 21 International Emergency Economic Powers Act (50 - 22 U.S.C.
-1702 and 1704) to the extent necessary to carry - 23 out this title. - 24 (b) Penalties.-A person that violates, attempts to - 25 violate, conspires to violate, or causes a violation of the
+6 by subsections (a) and (b)".

+7 (d) STRATEGY REQUIRED.-Not later than 60 days 8 after the date of the enactment of this Act, the President 9 shall submit to the appropriate congressional committees 10 and leadership a strategy describing how the President will coordinate with the European Union and its individual 11 12 member countries with respect to efforts to deny Russian 13 persons described in the updated report required by subsection (b) of section 241 of the Countering America's Ad-14 15 versaries Through Sanctions Act, as amended by subsection (c), access to financial institutions or real estate 16 in the European Union or United States.
+17

+18 SEC.
+204. IMPLEMENTATION; PENALTIES.

+(a) IMPLEMENTATION.-The President may exercise all authorities provided under sections 203 and 205 of the International Emergency Economic Powers Act (50 U.S.C.
+1702 and 1704) to the extent necessary to carry out this title.

-- 1 provisions of section 201(b)(1)(A), section 202, section - 2 203(a), or any regulation, license, or order issued to carry - 3 out such provisions, shall be subject to the penalties set - 4 forth in subsections (b) and (c) of section 206 of the Inter- - 5 national Emergency Economic Powers Act (50 U.S.C. - 6 1705) to the same extent as a person that commits an - 7 unlawful act described in subsection (a) of such section - 8 206.
+(b) PENALTIES.-A person that violates, attempts toviolate, conspires to violate, or causes a violation of the provisions of section 201(b)(1)(A), section 202, section 1 2 203(a), or any regulation, license, or order issued to carry 3 out such provisions, shall be subject to the penalties set 4 forth in subsections (b) and (c) of section 206 of the Inter-5 national Emergency Economic Powers Act (50 U.S.C.
+6 1705) to the same extent as a person that commits an 7 unlawful act described in subsection (a) of such section 8 206.